KevDev0247/Real-Time-Embedded-Systems-Course/README.md

 # Real-Time-Embedded-Systems-Course
- Programming Assignments for Real-Time Embedded Systems Course (ECEE 5623) offered by University of Colorado Boulder via the Coursera network
+ Programming Assignments for Real-Time Embedded Systems Course (ECEE 5623) offered by University of Colorado Boulder via the Coursera network.
+ The assignments are implemented in C based on examples given and complied on Raspberry Pi Linux

 ## Topics
 - Real time concepts (Hard RT, Soft RT)